Learn how to prevent and treat runner's knee.

 Work on body mechanics.
-Poor running form can bring on this condition.
+Poor run form can bring on runner’s knee.
 Have a friend record you running toward a video camera or camera phone—you may see things you never realized you were doing.
 Concentrate on proper form or seek out a coach to help you retrain yourself.

 Try orthotics.
 Arch supports and motion-control shoes can help with overpronation.

 If runner’s knee pain persists after two months of disciplined home-based treatment or if swelling appears, you could have a different problem and a doctor should evaluate you.